hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 You have at this moment no idea what you're even doing.
 Just randomly adding stuff.

 [13:01:20](#1662987680464muMfd:gitter.im) <hiiamboris (NOT THIS ONE)>:
-You're not an [infinite monkey](https://en.wikipedia.org/wiki/Infinite_monkey_theorem), you cannot afford billions of years for this task í ½í¸‰
+You're not an [infinite monkey](https://en.wikipedia.org/wiki/Infinite_monkey_theorem), you cannot afford billions of years for this task ğŸ˜‰

 [13:04:11](#1662987851465wxuzs:gitter.im) <bubnenkoff (Dmitry Bubnenkov)>:
 This moment I understand) But I have doubt about how result block should look like, because I need to simplify it's creation and say it's isolate